Content warning: discussion and graphic illustrations of the Holocaust.

 What Gets Censored?

 The books that draw the attention of censors are most often by and about members of traditionally excluded groups.
-Anti-racist books and books that humanize LGBTQI2S+ people draw a great deal of censorship.
+Books that humanize BIPOC and LGBTQI2S+ people draw a great deal of censorship.
 These are, so often, the books we most need to read.

 Why Censor?